emeck/hw_balloons/readme.txt

 ABOUT
 -----

- Balloons is a simple game, the objective is to pop 15 balloons in less than 10 seconds.
+ Balloons is a simple game for small kids, the objective is to pop 15 balloons in less than 30 seconds.
 That is all.

  I started it as a way to learn the basics of Hollywood-MAL programming, inspired by a tutorial for Scratch 2 which you can find here: